rhdeck/react-native-vision/README.md

 Inherits from `<RNVisionProvider />`, plus:

-- `interval`: How frequently to run the face detection re-check.
+- `interval`: How frequently (in ms) to run the face detection re-check.
 (Basically lower values here keeps the face tracking more accurate) **Default**: 500
 - `classifier`: File URL to compiled MLModel (e.g. mlmodelc) that will be applied to detected faces
+- `updateInterval`: How frequently (in ms) to update the detected faces - position, classified face, etc. Smaller values will mean smoother animation, but at the price of processor intensity. **Default**: 100

 ### Example